darkcompet/csharp-unity-json/README.md

 This provides Json converter for Unity.
 By default, it uses `UnityEngine.JsonUtility`.
-But it prioritize using such modules first: `Newtonsoft.Json`.
+But it prioritize using `Newtonsoft.Json` first.

 - Features